xbaileyanderson/GameOfLife/README.md

 # Features
 ### Choice to start with either:

-Initial game board chosen in game or loaded on a text file chosen in game.
+Initial game board created in game or loaded from a text file.

 ### Format of file: